Save yourself a trip to the drive-thru with this McDonald’s iced coffee copycat recipe!

 Dress this iced coffee up just like your favorite craft coffee order.
 From flavored syrups to whipped creams, the possibilities are limitless.

-Non-dairy milk makes a great substitution for the sweetened condensed milk.
+- Use non-dairy milk.
+Plant-based milk is a great substitution for the sweetened condensed milk.
 Just add some simple syrup if you like your iced coffee a bit sweeter!

-For a super treat, try serving McDonald’s iced coffee over vanilla ice cream!
+- Turn it into dessert.
+For a decadent treat, serve McDonald’s iced coffee over vanilla ice cream!
 This turns your caffeine boost into an ice cream float.